-I am pleased to announce that I'll be providing the youth accepted into Elijah Cummings Youth Program in Israel with experiential learning opportunities in yoga and mindfulness as they prepare for their trip abroad.
+I am pleased to announce that I'll be providing the youth accepted into Elijah Cummings Youth Program with experiential learning opportunities in yoga and mindfulness as they prepare for their trip to Israel.
 If you know an outstanding young person living in Maryland's 7th Congressional District also entering their sophomore year in a high school, you are encouraged to nominate them, here.

 I'm pleased to announce that I'll be collaborating with the Shambhala Center of Baltimore in the months to come.
 I'll be providing restorative yoga during the 'Care for the Caregiver' portion of the weekend long 'Conscious Dying: Planning for Impermanence' workshop.
 Join us!
-Also, save the date for a Self-care Workshop just in time for Spring.
-More information, here.
+Also, save the date for a Self-care Workshop just in time for Spring, and a Resiliency Workshop on Mother's Day.
+More information can be found, here.

 ‘We need, in every community, a group of angelic troublemakers.’ - Bayard Rustin

-I've answered the call!
-In preparation for the Women’s March in Washington on Saturday, January 21, 2017 I will receive training in the skills of Nonviolence and Peacekeeping from our local Quakers.
-Take care and take action!
+I answered the call!
+In preparation for the Women’s March in Washington on Saturday, January 21, 2017 and the J20 protests the day before, I received training in the skills of Nonviolence and Peacekeeping from our local Quakers.
+Resist and take action!

 Amy was awarded a scholarship to attend the 2016 Buddhist Contemplative Care Symposium; AWAKE AT THE BEDSIDE: RADICAL COMPASSION IN PALLIATIVE AND END-OF-LIFE CARE.
 This event is a collaboration between the New York Zen Center for Contemplative Care & The Garrison Institute, to occur from November 3rd to November 6th, 2016 at the Garrison Institute in Garrison, NY.
 The symposium will include a special performance of ‘Extreme Measures’ by Eve Ensler, performed by James Lecesne with a live ‘talk back’ session afterwards.
 More information can be found here.